Glen Duerr, Ph.D.Associate Professor of International Studies

 Dr. Glen Duerr is a citizen of three countries.
 He was born in the United Kingdom, moved to Canada as a teenager, and then to the United States to obtain his Ph.D.
-His teaching and research interests include nationalism and secession, comparative politics, international relations theory, sports and politics, and Christianity and politics.
-He has published numerous refereed journal articles, book chapters, encyclopedia entries, and book reviews.
-He is the author of a book, Secessionism and the European Union, which was published by Lexington Books in 2015.
+His teaching and research interests include nationalism and secession, political violence (nuclear weapons and terrorism), and Christianity and politics.
+Dr. Duerr is the editor of Secessionism and Terrorism (Routledge, 2018) and author of Secessionism and the European Union (Lexington Books, 2015).
+He has also published numerous refereed journal articles, book chapters, encyclopedia entries, and book reviews.

 Education and Credentials